gwenwindflower/tbd/README.md

 That's it!
 It's a single binary and has no dependencies on `dbt` itself, for maximum speed it operates directly with your warehouse, so you don't even need to have `dbt` installed to use it.
 That said, it _can_ leverage the profiles in your `~/.dbt/profiles.yml` file if you have them set up, so you can use the same connection information to save yourself some typing.

-You can also download a binary from the [releases page](https://github.com/gwenwindflower/tbd/releases) and add it to your PATH if you're comfortable with that.

-If you're looking for a way to rapidly scaffold your dbt project before you use this tool to build your sources and staging models, check out [copier-dbt](https://github.com/gwenwindflower/copier-dbt).

 ## 🔐 Warehouse-specific setup
 `tbd` at present, for security, only supports SSO methods of authentication.
 Please check out the below guides for your target warehouse before using `tbd` to ensure a smooth experience.